stale006/bookshelf_test-1/README.md

 ------

-Just a single file w/ module structure is fine.
+A single javascript file is fine.